Save Time and Get More Backlinks with these 11 Link Building Prospecting Hacks

 You have to watch out for spammy sites that have artificially inflated DR; these links look good on paper but are unlikely to help your efforts.

 Does the site regularly post or are they an active brand?

 There are a few ways you can do this:

 - If not, check their social media feeds to see if they are active

 - On that note, see if their content actually gets any social shares (an indication of some sort of following)

 Is there actually a person you can contact (rather than just a generic email)?

 Many sites hide their email because they don’t want to get spammed.
-While you can use a service like Hunter to find emails, if there is no real contact information you may want to scratch them off the list.
+While you can use a service like Hunter or other email finding software to find emails, if there is no real contact information you may want to scratch them off the list.

 Does the site have a “Sponsored Post” option?